Kaankocc/SailMate/README.md

-# SeaMate - AI-Powered Sailing Assistant
+# SailMate - AI-Powered Sailing Assistant

-SeaMate is an intelligent sailing assistant that provides real-time marine weather data and safety insights to help sailors make informed decisions on the water.
+SailMate is an intelligent sailing assistant that provides real-time marine weather data and safety insights to help sailors make informed decisions on the water.

-## 🌊 What is SeaMate?
+## 🌊 What is SailMate?

-SeaMate combines advanced AI technology with comprehensive marine weather data to create a smart sailing companion.
-Whether you're planning a day trip or embarking on a longer voyage, SeaMate provides the critical information you need to sail safely and confidently.
+SailMate combines advanced AI technology with comprehensive marine weather data to create a smart sailing companion.
+Whether you're planning a day trip or embarking on a longer voyage, SailMate provides the critical information you need to sail safely and confidently.

 ## ✨ Key Features